survivejs/webpack-book/manuscript/packages/02_authoring.md

 ## npm Lifecycle Hooks

-npm provides a collection of lifecycle hooks that can be useful.
+npm provides a collection of lifecycle hooks.
 Suppose you are authoring a React component using Babel.
 In that case, you should generate an ES5 compatible version of the package for npm consumers and point to it through *package.json* `main`.
 You can achieve this using **babel** command line tool:

 ```bash
 babel ./lib --out-dir ./dist-modules